marionettejs/backbone.marionette/docs/marionette.layoutview.md

 ## Adding And Removing Regions

-Regions can be added and removed as needed, in a Layout instance.
+Regions can be added and removed as needed, in a LayoutView instance.
 Use the following methods:

 * `addRegion`
 * `addRegions`